-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 No access to Castello Road means no aid to areas badly hit in Aleppo.
 Forces loyal to the Syrian government took over the road in July, and opposition fighters' attempts to retake it have failed.

-The ceasefire deal negotiated by the US and Russia stipulated that pro-government forces vacate the road to allow easy access.
+The ceasefire deal negotiated by the US and Russia stipulated that pro-government forces allow safe access by vacating the contested highway.
+The road has "special status" under the agreement, the UN's special envoy for Syria Staffan de Mistura said in Geneva Thursday.

 Why not use the road if ceasefire's in place?